Agunivers/tgbot7/README.md

 bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-Join the [news channel](https://t.me/+-VTuSl1PSf8xODk1) if you just want to stay in the loop about new features or announcements.
+Join the [Movie channel](https://t.me/+-VTuSl1PSf8xODk1) if you just want to stay in the loop about new features or announcements.

 Alternatively, [find me on telegram](https://t.me/Spoidermon12)!
 (Keep all support questions in the support chat, where more people can help you.)